Chicago sports travel guide

 • Wrigley Field: Home of the Cubs.
 Located 1060 W. Addison Street in Wrigleyville.

-The strategies: Arriving and getting around Chicago
+Arriving and getting around Chicago

 For Chicago sports travel, there are two major airports to choose from: O’Hare (ORD) is the more heavily trafficked airport, one of the busiest in the world.
 Meanwhile, Midway (MDW) is popular to those travelers who prefer flying Southwest Airlines or other budget carriers.